snelsondurrant/fly_fish_report/README.md

 - Ensure the Python libraries `requests` and `beautifulsoup4` are installed on your computer (e.g. `pip3 install requests beautifulsoup4`).

-- Open a terminal and clone the fish_check repo onto your computer using `git clone https://github.com/snelsondurrant/fish_check.git`.
+- Open a terminal and clone the fly_fish_report repo onto your computer using `git clone https://github.com/snelsondurrant/fly_fish_report.git`.

-- Navigate to the cloned repo and run `python3 fish_check.py`.
+- Navigate to the cloned repo and run `python3 fly_fish_report.py`.

 --